These Are the 10 Largest Companies Reporting Earnings Next Week

 Adobe

 Founded in 1982 and headquartered in San Jose, Calif., this company provides digital marketing and media solutions.
 Adobe Inc (NASDAQ:ADBE) stock lost over 30% year to date and over 26% in the last year.
 The company posted revenue of more than $15 billion in 2021 and over $12 billion in 2020.
-Adobe is scheduled to report its quarterly earnings on June 16.7 NFT Related Stocks That Are Helping to Drive This Trend
+Adobe is scheduled to report its quarterly earnings on June 16.7 Commodities ETFs to Help Build a Hedge Against Inflation

 .